Triangle wave gyroid

 Problem when 3D printing

 Fused-deposition-manufacturing (FDM) 3D printers build an object by laying down strands of filament, layer by layer.
 Normally a gyroid infill pattern is printed at a small enough scale that the gyroid surface is reasonably continuous with minimal gaps or holes.
-Sometimes, however, one might want to print it at an really low density such as 5%, which translates to a large-scale gyroid.
+Sometimes, however, one might want to print it at a really low density such as 5%, which translates to a large-scale gyroid.
 When the infill is printed, the parts of the gyroid that have nearly zero slope from horizontal result in significant gaps with filament loops hanging in empty space, which are likely to sag before the material cools and hardens.

 I thought to myself, "The problem here is that sinusoidal functions have parts with zero or near-zero slope.
 What if I could make a gyroid based on a periodic function that doesn't have zero slope?"